pandersail/Portfolio_Project_2/CHALLENGE.md

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

-* When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you
+* OK // When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you
-* When one of the links in the navigation is clicked then the UI scrolls to the corresponding section
+* OK // When one of the links in the navigation is clicked then the UI scrolls to the corresponding section
-* When viewing the section about your work then the section contains titled images of your applications
+* OK // When viewing the section about your work then the section contains titled images of your applications
-* When presented with the your first application then that application's image should be larger in size than the others
+* OK // When presented with the your first application then that application's image should be larger in size than the others
 * When images of the applications are clicked then the user is taken to that deployed application
 * When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport